 If you receive a payment before you reach age 591⁄2 and you do not roll it over, then, in addition to the regular income tax, you may have to pay an extra tax equal to 10 percent of the taxable portion of the payment.
 The additional 10 percent tax generally does not apply to (1) payments that are paid after you separate from service with your employer during or after the year you reach age 55, (2) payments that are paid because you retire due to disability, (3) payments that are paid as equal (or almost equal) payments over your life or life expectancy (or your and your beneficiary's lives or life expectancies), (4) payments that are paid directly to the government to satisfy a federal tax levy, (5) payments that are paid to an alternate payee under a qualified domestic relations order, (6) payments that do not exceed the amount of your deductible medical expenses.
-See IRS Form 5329 for more information on the additional 10 percent tax (without regard to whether you itemize your deductions for the taxable year), (7) payments made after your death, (8) corrective distribution of contributions that exceed tax law limitations, (9) certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001, for more than 179 days, and (10) payments made for certain distributions relating to federally declared disasters.
+See IRS Form 5329 for more information on the additional 10 percent tax, (7) payments made after your death, (8) corrective distribution of contributions that exceed tax law limitations, and (9) certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001, for more than 179 days.